waiting-for-dev/web_pipe/docs/building_a_rack_application.md

 # Building a rack application

-In order to build a rack application with `web_pipe` you have to include `WebPipe` module in a class:
+To build a rack application with `web_pipe`, you have to include `WebPipe` module in a class:

 ```ruby